tc39/notes/es7/2015-09/sept-22.md

 BE: Don't know how to fix this without support from hardware?

-DG: We have a proposal that works, but we don't have enough confidence.
+DGN: We have a proposal that works, but we don't have enough confidence.
 Current proposal doesn't use an intermediate type

 (Copy from slide "questiosn raised by reviewers")